blockchainsllc/in3-docs/docs/Threat-Model-for-Incubed.md

 ### Private Keys as API Keys

 For the scoring model, we are using private keys.
-The perfect security model would be registering each client, which is almost impossible on mainnet, especially if you have a lot of devices.
+The perfect security model would register each client, which is almost impossible on mainnet, especially if you have a lot of devices.
 Using shared keys will very likely happen, but this a nightmare for security experts.

 Solution:

 1. Limit the power of such a key so that the worst thing that can happen is a leaked key that can be used by another client, which would then be able to use the score of the server the key is assigned to.

-2. Keep the private key secretly and manage the connection to the server only off chain.
+2. Keep the private key secret and manage the connection to the server only off chain.

 ### Filtering of Nodes